 Beggars, Thieves, Underworld: Leonaert Bramer Illustrates Spanish Novels

-MUNICH • Pinakothek der Moderne • Until 9 March 2014
+MUNICH • Pinakothek der Moderne • Ongoing

 |The Dutch artist Leonaert Bramer (1596-1674), a contemporary of Rembrandt's, was one of the most productive draughtsmen of the "Golden Age".
 He fostered an unusual talent, unequalled at that time - as the draughtsman of sequences of illustrations on literary subjects that comprise dozens of sheets.
 Originally bound, the briskly sketched illustrations that captured the subject matter perfectly in a nutshell, are regarded as an early form of graphic novel.
 These include cycles from the Old and the New Testaments, texts from classical Antiquity and more contemporary literature. |